Today is the birthday of my Father.

 And he promised to visit me again but it did not happen anymore.
 I prepared cards for him covering many events—Birthdays, Christmas, Valentines but I graduated in Highschool with piles of it in my locker.
 There had been no chance to give it to him; he did not get to read my messages.

 I spent my teen years without him although the secret hope continued.
-I was never bitter, never mad for whatever reasons he may have for leaving and disappearing because at so many points in my childhood, I felt his love–Daddy’s Girl, even.
+I was never bitter, never mad for whatever reasons he may have for leaving and disappearing because, at so many points in my childhood, I felt his love–Daddy’s Girl, even.

 Growing up without a Dad was fine (there was no choice!) but not in a day that I did not think of him.
 He can’t be replaced.
-I was loved by my Uncles, my Grandfather, by several other father-figure.
+I was loved by my Uncles, my Grandfather, by several other father-figures.
 And my dear Mother did very well in raising me too with the help of my Grandmother.
 To say, yes, I was dearly loved.
 And yet, he can’t be replaced.

 I could cry all-out with any father-related-theme-movies—Lion King, The Pursuit of Happyness, I am Sam, Everybody’s Fine.
 Even a simple sight of a father and a daughter bonding in the park could flood these eyes.